-Starting a debugger session is very similar to the program in normal mode.
+Starting a debugger session is very similar to running the program in normal mode.
 The debugger is attached behind the scenes, so you don't have to configure anything specific to start a debugger session.
 If you are able to run your program from IntelliJ IDEA, you will also be able to debug it using the same configuration.

 Each time you debug a program, the debugger session is based on a run/debug configuration.
 Thus, you can configure IntelliJ IDEA to use any parameters and perform any actions before the program is launched.
 For example, the configuration can build the application every time you start a debugger session or use the previously compiled code.
 You can also use any VM options, custom classpath values and so on (as long as the selected run/debug configuration supports this).